Metroid Prime 2: Echoes

-Unused scan data lists left on the disc.
-Dating from an earlier period of development, they can tell us quite a bit about the game's development process.
+Scan data lists from an earlier period of development, they can tell us quite a bit about the game's development process.

-There's also a mountain of unused text.
-Mostly UI-related, some of this hints at changed game mechanics.
+Mostly UI-related, but some of it hints at changed game mechanics.

 "Mechanism: Airthorns.
 Rogue airborne mechanoids.
 Targets are small and travel in packs for safety.
 Avoid contact."